eclipse-sumo/sumo/docs/web/docs/Tutorials/Jupedsim/crossing-simulation.md

 When zooming in you can see interacting cars and pedestrian at the crossing.
 For this simulation the *striping* model is used.
-As you can see the pedestrians are moving and waiting in strucutred formations.
+As you can see the pedestrians are moving and waiting in structured formations.

 ![Snapshot of simulation with *striping* model](../../images/gui_snapshot_striping.png)